ElementsProject/lightning/doc/lightning-fundchannel.7.md

 *id* is the peer id obtained from **connect**.

-*satoshi* is the amount in satoshis taken from the internal wallet to fund the channel.
+*amount* is the amount in satoshis taken from the internal wallet to fund the channel.
 The string *all* can be used to specify all available funds (or 16777215 satoshi if more is available).
 Otherwise, it is in satoshi precision; it can be a whole number, a whole number ending in